Your company is already operating in Germany and you would now like to export worldwide?

 Regulatory Environment

-Knowledge Ecosystem Knowledge is being intensively built up to meet demand for qualified specialists.
+Knowledge is being intensively built up to meet demand for qualified specialists.
 Universities are increasingly offering blockchain courses (such as the Master's degree course in blockchain and DLT at Mittweida University of Applied Sciences).
 There are also professional training courses at blockchain competence centers.
 Facilities such as the Fraunhofer Institute's blockchain laboratory support the transfer of research results to industry.
-Initiatives such as the Blockchain Expert Dialogue of the Federal Ministry for Economic Affairs and Climate Action, IDUnion and the Future Energy Lab demonstrate the increasing potential of blockchain technology for the German economy.
+Initiatives such as the Blockchain Expert Dialogue of the Federal Ministry of Economic Affairs, IDUnion and the Future Energy Lab demonstrate the increasing potential of blockchain technology for the German economy.
 Numerous associations and clusters such as the Blockchain Bundesverband, BerChain, Hanseatic Blockchain Institute, Blockchain.Europe.nrw, and BlockLAB Stuttgart are further strengthening cooperation between companies and scientific institutions.

 News